Skeptical US lawmakers grill TikTok CEO over safety, content

 TikTok spokesperson Ben Rathe said the company on Thursday removed the violent video aimed at the committee and banned the account that posted it.

+Chew also noted the failure of U.S. social media companies to address the very concerns for which TikTok was being criticized.

+“American social companies don’t have a good track record with data privacy and user security,” he said.
+"Look at Facebook and Cambridge Analytica, just one example.”

-As the Energy and Commerce committee questioned Chew, Secretary of State Anthony Blinken was questioned about the threat TikTok poses at a separate but simultaneous committee hearing.
+As the Energy and Commerce committee questioned Chew, Secretary of State Anthony Blinken was questioned about the threat TikTok poses at a separate committee hearing Thursday.
 Asked by Rep. Ken Buck, a Republican of Colorado, if the platform is a security threat to the United States, Blinken said: “I believe it is.”

 “Shouldn’t a threat to United States security be banned?”
 Buck responded.